nick-at/looker-cooker/README.md

 # looker-cooker

-A complete backup tool for Looker instances — not just dashboard YAML, but the compiled SQL, full-page screenshots, and complete API metadata.
-Everything you need to migrate dashboards to another tool or keep a record of what existed.
+looker-cooker rips a complete backup including screenshots and complied SQL of your Looker dashboards and looks, not just the YAML definitions.
+Everything you need to rebuild your dashboards somewhere else.

 ## Why not just export LookML?